RuneGolems/RuneGolems.github.io/guide/index.md

 Welcome to the Golem Etching Guide!
 This page provides detailed instructions on how to etch your golem onto Bitcoin.

+## Instructions for Etching Your Golem
+Follow these steps to etch your Golem:

+1. **Visit the Minting Page:** Head over to [Luminex Golem Minting](https://luminex.io/runes/mint).
+2. **Etch Your Golem:** Once there, click on the **Etch** button to start the etching process.
+3. **Enter the Details:**
+   - **Rune Ticker:** Find the Rune Ticker from the table below and click to copy it to your clipboard.
+   - **Icon/Logo:** Upload the golem you downloaded (can also click the image within the below table to save)
+   - **Symbol:** Similarly, copy the emoji by clicking on the image.
+   - Ensure all other details from the table are correctly entered.

 <div class="info-table">
     <table>